Ice River (ski course)

 Ice River is the Olympic technical ski course in China, located in Yanqing District, part of National Alpine Ski Centre resort, opened in 2022.

-It is approximately 90 km northwest of Beijing, currently hosting the technical alpine skiing events of the 2022 Winter Olympics.
+It is approximately 90 km northwest of Beijing.
+It has hosted the technical alpine skiing events of the 2022 Winter Olympics.

 History

 On 7 February 2022, premiere event was held on this course with women's olympic giant slalom event.
-Swedish skier Sara Hector who is leading in the discipline this season, more than deserved took the gold medal.
-Competition didn't go so well for other two favorites, Mikaela Shiffrin who didn't not finish the first run, and Petra Vlhová who reached really average result at 8th place.
+Swedish skier Sara Hector, who was leading in the discipline the season, won gold.
+Mikaela Shiffrin did not finish the first run and Petra Vlhová reached 8th place.

-On 9 February 2022, the beat in the season and leading in the discipline Petra Vlhová, took gold medal at women's olympic slalom, the only missing title in her career.
+On 9 February 2022, Petra Vlhová, won a gold medal at women's olympic slalom, the only missing title in her career.
 Mikaela Shiffrin again did not finish the 1st run.